wtsi-hgi/bsub_jupyter_lab/README.md

     import pandas
 ```

-#### How to copy data to/from personal computer to Sanger /lustre without VPN
+#### How to copy data to or from personal computer to Sanger lustre without VPN
 This, and all SSH related issues, are documented at https://ssg-confluence.internal.sanger.ac.uk/display/FARM/All+things+SSH .
 In short, you can use `rsync`.
 First, in a terminal, run: